The SEO Framework · KB

 • R — Redirect: Shows if a redirect is set for the page.

-The SEO Bar always displays the assessment letters.
-When there’s enough horizontal space, you’ll see each letter in its own colored block.
-When space is limited, the bar stacks vertically or compresses to fit.
+The SEO Bar will always display every segment unless there’s a redirect set.
+When space is limited, the bar stacks vertically or compresses to fit:

 How do I read the tooltip?